husarion/static_docs_deprecated/src/core2/manuals/rosbot-manual.md

 If you do not own ROSbot yet, you can purchase it <a href="https://store.husarion.com/">here</a>.

-You can also check the model of the ROSbot in a gazebo environment, you can find it on our <a href="https://github.com/husarion/ROSbot_description">GitHub</a>.
+You can also test the performance of ROSbot using our simulation model in Gazebo environment.
+It is available here, at our <a href="https://github.com/husarion/ROSbot_description">GitHub page</a>.

 ![ROSbot gazebo](/assets/img/ROSbot_manual/rosbot_gazebo.png "ROSbot gazebo")